11 Best Smartwatches for Sleep Tracking: (2026 Reviews & Buying Guide)

 The Amazfit Bip 6 is a lightweight, 46 mm smartwatch built around long battery life, a very bright AMOLED screen, and Zepp’s health platform.

-For sleep tracking, it brings a sensible mix: continuous heart-rate and SpO₂ sensing, motion-based sleep-stage detection, and multi-night trend reports in the Zepp app.
+For sleep tracking, it offers a sensible mix: continuous heart rate and SpO₂ sensing, motion-based sleep-stage detection, and multi-night trend reports in the Zepp app.

 In real use, the Bip 6 gives clear, easy-to-understand nightly sleep summaries and a simple Sleep Score you can act on — nothing clinical, but very useful for spotting patterns and small improvements.